“Gail Papp was the anchor and ballast for so many of us who began our careers at the Public Theater.”

 As Director of New Plays and Musicals Development at the Public Theater, Gail was responsible for some of its best-remembered productions.
 Partners in both work and life, Gail and Joe married in 1976.

-From her unique perspective and role working daily alongside Joseph Papp and the extraordinary talent in their orbit, Gail Merrifield Papp has just completed a memoir which will offer new insights for theater professionals and fans, and will introduce today’s audience to this “pragmatic radical touched with public genius who has special relevance for all of us in the troubled 21st century.”*
+From her unique perspective and role working daily alongside Joseph Papp and the extraordinary talent in their orbit, Gail Merrifield Papp’s recently published memoir offers new insights for theater professionals and fans, and introduces today’s audience to this “pragmatic radical touched with public genius” who has special relevance for all of us in the troubled 21st century.”

-More than anyone else, Gail can pull back the curtain on the most dynamic story in New York theater’s recent history.
+More than anyone else, Gail has brought a lively personal quality to the most dynamic story in New York theater’s recent history.

 Joe & Gail Papp at Delacorte